 I am interested in the broad idea of composition: how parts make up a whole.
-My favourite tool to study this phenomenon is the mathematical field of category theory, with a particular emphasis on monoidal categories and their cousins.
+My favourite tool to study this phenomenon is the mathematical field of category theory, with a particular emphasis on monoidal (higher) categories and related structures.

-At the moment, my research focuses on giving an algebraic account of how graphs, simple combinatorial objects made up of vertices and edges between them, compose.
-Using finitely presented PROPs I am trying to formulate a convincing syntax for open graphs whose models can shed light on various essential graph-theoretic notions: decompositions, factorizations, vertex-colorings, flows etc.
+At the moment, my research focuses on giving an algebraic account of how graphs, compose.
+Using finitely presented PROPs it is possible to formulate a convincing syntax for open graphs whose models can shed light on various essential graph-theoretic notions: decompositions, factorizations, vertex-colorings, flows etc.

-In my master's thesis I investigated the mathematical structure of contextuality and ambiguity in various models of linguistic meaning.
+In my master's thesis I applied similar categorical tools to investigate the mathematical structure of contextuality and ambiguity in models of meaning in linguistics.
 I tried to clarify how meaning emerges out of composing discourse fragments (from words to sentences, sentences to text) and how we resolve ambiguity by refering to a broader context (from text to sentences, sentences to words).

 After a degree at HEC Paris I studied mathematics at Université Pierre et Marie Curie (Paris VI) and completed a masters degree in computer science at the University of Oxford.
 My MSc. thesis explored models of lexical ambiguity in compositional distributional semantics.